avajs/ava/docs/06-configuration.md

 The [CLI] lets you specify a specific configuration file, using the `--config` flag.
 This file must have either a `.js`, `.cjs` or `.mjs` extension and is processed like an `ava.config.js`, `ava.config.cjs` or `ava.config.mjs` file would be.

 When the `--config` flag is set, the provided file will override all configuration from the `package.json` and `ava.config.js`, `ava.config.cjs` or `ava.config.mjs` files.
 The configuration is not merged.

-Note: In AVA 3 the configuration file *must* be in the same directory as the `package.json` file.
-This restriction does not apply to AVA 4.

 You can use this to customize configuration for a specific test run.
 For instance, you may want to run unit tests separately from integration tests: